Skip to Main Content

 What’s the Future of Basement Design?

 While there are structural reasons as to why a home might have a basement foundation, it also adds value to occupants.
-The multipurpose living spaces add square footage to a home and can be used in a variety of ways from storage to home gyms or fan caves
+The multipurpose living spaces add square footage to a home and can be used in a variety of ways from storage to home gyms or fan caves.

 Because of the flexibility of how basements can be used, they have become a trending house feature among homebuyers, according to a 2020 report by Homes.com.
 Homebuyer interest in basements has increased as much as fourfold.
-Similarly, basements have also been a part of the home renovation boom of 2021 with homeowners looking to update their basement so they can make the most out of the space.
+Similarly, basements have also been a part of the home renovation boom of 2021 with homeowners looking to update their basements so they can make the most out of the space.

 As more homeowners upgrade their basements, there are a few steps that must be done before getting started on drywall.
 Adding basement waterproofing can protect against flooding, moisture seepage, and humidity.
 This important preliminary step can protect floors and furnishings in your newly remodeled basement from being damaged.